golfscript/golfscript.js/README.md

 *code*: GolfScript program string

-*stack*: optionally specify the existing array to use
+*stack*: optionally specify the existing array to use (e.g. ['input string'])

 *blocks*: optionally specify your own functions or variables (e.g. {alert:x=>alert(x), log:x=>console.log(x)})

-*output*: optionally specify the starting string to use for output
+*output*: optionally specify the starting string to use for output (e.g. 'The answer is: ')

 *return value*: the output string